ctp-eos/ctp-eos/README.md

 - Part II of CTP-EOS is where things will/do get 'really' interesting.
-- CTP-EOSII is the basis of a truly off-world originating (in real-life EXTRATERRESTRIAL) truly non-physical/C-spiritual Operating System (CSOP) for one's mind and one's very consciousness based on the highly advanced CTPSci Sciences, discovered by Drazen Premate who was-is the unsung successor to Nikola Tesla.
+- CTP-EOSII is the basis of a truly off-world originating (in real-life EXTRATERRESTRIAL) truly non-physical/C-spiritual Operating System (CSOP) for one's mind and one's very consciousness
+- based on the highly advanced CTPSci Sciences
+- discovered by Drazen Premate who was-is the unsung successor to Nikola Tesla our world missed during his time here.
 - CTP-EOS also represents a forward-thinking-future-consciousness based on the advanced conscious sciences of C-domain.